noobhacker02/Audio-Cleaner-for-After-Effects/README.md

 ## 🧠 What Is This?

-**Audio Cleaner** is a dockable panel for Adobe After Effects that automatically detects silent parts in your audio and trims or isolates them from your video layer.
-Ideal for interviews, voiceovers, tutorials, or podcast edits — basically, anywhere you're tired of cutting silence manually.
+**Audio Cleaner** is a dockable panel for Adobe After Effects that automatically detects silent parts in your audio and trims or isolates them from your video/still layers.
+It’s perfect for interviews, voiceovers, tutorials — or anywhere you're tired of editing out long awkward silences manually 😅

-This was inspired by tools like **Void Silence Remover** from [SolidState School](https://solidstate.school/void-silence-remover/).
-I built my own from scratch with a simple UI and customizable options.
+I built this by learning from existing ideas and tools, then creating my own version with a simpler, customizable interface and clean integration into AE.
+All code is written and structured independently.

 ---

 ## ✨ Features

-- 🔇 **Silence Detection**: Automatically detects quiet parts of audio
+- 🔇 **Silence Detection**: Automatically finds low-volume audio zones
-- 🎚️ **Adjustable Threshold**: Customize how quiet is considered “silent”
+- 🎚️ **Adjustable Threshold**: Customize the dB level that counts as “silence”
-- 🧈 **Audio Padding**: Add buffer frames to avoid cutting off speech
+- 🧈 **Audio Padding**: Add frame buffers to avoid abrupt cuts
-- 🛠️ **Multiple Modes**:
+- 🔄 **Multiple Modes**:
-  - Remove silence and ripple-delete timeline
+  - Remove silence with ripple delete
-  - Isolate only the silent sections
+  - Isolate silence instead of sound
-  - Keep gaps while trimming, to preserve timing
+  - Keep gaps (preserve timing, no ripple)
-- 🖼️ **Clean Dockable UI**: Seamlessly fits into your AE workspace
+- 🖼️ **Clean Dockable UI**: Works like any AE panel

 ---

 ## 🔧 How to Use

-1. **Download the script file** (`AudioCleaner_V1_by_EAT.jsx`)
+1. **Download the script** (`AudioCleaner_V1_by_EAT.jsx`)
-2. In **After Effects**, go to:
+2. Open **After Effects**
+3. Go to:
    `File > Scripts > Run Script File...`
-3. Select the `.jsx` file
+4. Select the `.jsx` file
-4. A panel will appear – dock it if you want
+5. The **Audio Cleaner panel** will open — dock it anywhere
-5. Select the **video/still layer** you want to trim
+6. Select the **video/still layer** you want to trim
-6. Make sure an **audio layer** exists in your comp
+7. Make sure an **audio layer** exists in your composition
-7. Adjust the settings:
+8. Set your preferences:
    - Silence threshold
    - Frame padding
-   - Mode (invert, ripple-delete, etc.)
+   - Modes (invert, ripple-delete, etc.)
-8. Click **"Start Cleaning"** 🧽
+9. Click **"Start Cleaning"** and let it do its thing 🎬

 ---

-## 📢 Disclaimer & Credit
+## 📢 Notes

-This tool was built by me (Talha) by referencing the idea behind **Void Silence Remover**, but all the code is original and customized for personal and community use.
-No code was copied from their repository.

-If you're from SolidState and you'd like me to credit differently or modify the script in any way, just reach out! 🙏
+This is a repurposed tool built from ideas and practices I studied online, but the code, UI, and logic are my own implementation.
+No direct code was copied.
+This version is built for public and educational use only.

 ---

 ## 🗣️ Feedback?
 Suggestions?

-This is still V1 — more features like:
+This is just the first version.
+I’m planning:
-- 📝 Documentation
+- 📝 Documentation & quick-start guide
-- 💡 Preview before cutting
+- 👁️ Preview-before-cutting feature
-- 🎛️ Improved UI
+- 🖌️ UI & experience improvements
-are coming soon.

-Feel free to fork, use, and suggest what you want added!

-👉 Drop issues or pull requests
+Feel free to:
+- ⭐ Star it
+- 🛠️ Fork it
+- 🐞 Report bugs
+- 💡 Suggest features

-👉 Message me on Reddit/Quora when I post it 😄
+Drop an issue or comment — or hit me up on Reddit/Quora when I post it!

 ---